A Worker Cooperative · Founded 2026 · Colorado

 Legal Foundation & Founding Members

 Colorado Article 56 Cooperative Corporation incorporated.
-Governance charter drafted.
+Bylaws adopted.
+EIN obtained. commonwork.coop live.
 First 500 founding members recruited.
-Website live.
-Community formed on Element (Matrix).
+Cooperative bank account operational.
 Cost: under $500.

 Phase 1A · Months 6–12